j0m0k0/j0m0k0.github.io/_tabs/about.md

 - Intern at XaaS Cloud Computing

 ## Education
-- PhD's degree in Computer Science -- from Texas State University, Texas, United States (In progress)
+- PhD in Computer Science (In progress)
-- Bachelor's degree in Computer Engineering -- from Bu-Ali University, Hamedan, Iran
+- Bachelor in Computer Engineering

 ## About Sec-Sea
 Sec-Sea is my blog.
 I share whatever I learn in Computer Science, Engineering and Security areas.
 I do my best to explain the topics in the simplest way and at the same time make sure that content is interesting and easy to follow.
 You can search in the website for your special content or use categories page to see a more organized overview of the blog contents.